Applying to a Canadian PA School after 2 Years of Undergraduate Study

 Q: I was wondering if it is too ambitious to apply in second year and if it hurts my chances for future years if I get rejected.
 I know many people who apply are even grad students.
 Or is it advantageous to apply early to have a high GPA?

-If you are mid way through your 2nd year without previous health care experience, then the only program you may qualify to apply to is McMaster’s Physician Assistant Program.
+If you are mid-way through your 2nd year without previous health care experience, then the only program you may qualify to apply to is McMaster’s Physician Assistant Program.
 There are a couple of considerations for why you would want to apply in your 2nd year or why you would want to wait.
-First and foremost, you CAN apply as long as you meet the minimum requirements.
+First and foremost, you CAN apply as long as you meet the minimum admission requirements.

 It is not too ambitious to apply while you are in your second year of undergraduate studies.
 There’s a wide demographic of students that get into the PA program each year, during my year, the average age was approximately 27, and anecdotally each year that average age gets lower and lower.
-Many of the classes have students have gotten into the program after completing 2 years of university and have done just as well as other students.
+Many of the classes have students who have gotten into the program after completing 2 years of university and have done just as well as other students.

-What if my GPA is low?
-As long as you make the cut off of 3.0 GPA for undergraduate studies completed so far, you can still apply.
+As long as you make the cut-off of 3.0 out of 4.0 GPA on the OMSAS scale for undergraduate studies completed so far, you can still apply.
 If your GPA does not meet the requirements, your application will not be considered.
 If your GPA is below 3.0, it may be worth waiting so that you can take courses to upgrade your GPA to meet the minimum requirements.

 Age is just a number

 Use the time between now and when you apply to seek out enriching experiences and opportunities (whether through extracurriculars, volunteer work, mentorship, shadowing or part-time work) to develop the skills that will help you succeed in whatever you choose to do.